 Cash is important, then, but when you hit up a Buy Station it might be worth knowing what your priority should be.
 As we said, a UAV can be a huge help, but the top priority in your squad should be for someone to buy a Loadout Drop as soon as possible.
 These airdrops let your whole squad pick one of their standard multiplayer loadouts to swap into, getting their customised guns and equipment.

-That's like slipping on a glove in this context, letting you get in the groove with a loadout you're comfortable with, and most of the best players are now using it as a way to dominate the late-game of each match.
+That's like slipping on a glove in this context, letting you get in the groove with a loadout you're comfortable with, and all of the best players use it to dominate.
 Follow suit, if you can!

 Once you do, pick your loadout as quickly as possible to avoid sitting-duck danger.
-While you can obviously feel free to experiment with perks, too, we'd highly recommend running with Cold-blooded and Ghost by default, as these will make you invisible to standard UAVs and heartbeat monitors, while also making you infinitely less obvious through a thermal sight.
-The perks are basically standard picks in the game's meta, now.
+While you can obviously feel free to experiment with perks, too, we'd highly recommend running with Ghost by default, which will hide you from UAVs and heartbeat monitors.
+It's pretty much a mandatory pick, unless you want an Overkill class to get two of your favourite guns at once.

 5. Pick up contracts whenever you can